-Pandora Reynolds (Ava Gardner) apparently worked as a singer at some point but in the film is whiling away her time in the Spanish seaside village of Esperanza, allowing men to stare at her.
-One of her most determined admirers is Stephen Cameron, a race car driver who is attempting to set a land speed record.
-After Stephen proves his devotion to Pandora by pushing his experimental race car off a scenic cliff, she agrees to marry him.
+Spain, 1930.
+Pandora Reynolds (Ava Gardner) apparently worked as a singer at some point but now whiles away her time in the seaside village of Esperanza, allowing men to stare at her.
+One of her most determined admirers is Stephen Cameron (Nigel Patrick), a race car driver who's attempting to set a land speed record.
+After he proves his devotion to Pandora by pushing his experimental race car off a scenic cliff, she agrees to marry him.

 However, there's an escape clause.
 Once every seven years Hendrik can step on land.
 If he can find a woman that loves him enough to die for him, the curse is lifted and Hendrik will get the death he so craves.
 Pandora, as it happens, is drawn to the dark, handsome Hendrik.
 And as it happens, she's an exact match for his wife, dead four centuries.

 - All Women Are Lustful: And they all cheat, according to Hendrik 400 years ago.
 This leads him to dare God to curse him, which God does."A man might have immortal life and wander for all the generations of man, over all the oceans of the world.
 Let him sail to the end of doomsday!
 He will find no woman faithful and fair.
 If this be folly, and upon me proved, then let the Divinity that I reject, make what sport He will—of my immortal soul!"

 - Beastly Bloodsports: Bullfighting.
 Juan the bullfighter is so surprised when Hendrik shows up alive after Juan murdered him, that he drops his guard, and is fatally gored by the bull.

 - Bilingual Bonus: The town is called Esperanza, which is the Spanish for "Hope".
 Hope was the one thing left in Pandora's box after she shut it.